21-22 LCMS Health and Safety Plan

 - Students who walk, must exit campus immediately.

 - There is no congregating or loitering on campus.

 - Students will walk down the right side of the hallway.

 - There is no stopping or congregating in the hallways.
 Locker use will only occur before school, lunch, and after school.

 Entrances and Exits:

 - Bus riders will enter through the FCS door at the back of the school.
 Exit to the bus lane should be at the FCS door or the 6th grade hallway (by room 111) and 8th grade hallway (by room 121) doors.

 - Students who walk should enter and exit through the front doors or the 6th grade hallway door by room 104

-- Students who are dropped off will enter and exit the front door or the Band door.
+- Students who are dropped off will enter and exit the front door.